 How can one of the biggest organisations in agriculture transform to become the future of an entire industry?
 Lene Trollnes, EVP People & Global Functions, Yara International, sat down with HRD Connect to discuss Yara International’s purpose-driven transformation, and how they intend to change the world, both in and outside of business, with their mission, vision and values.

-Can you describe Yara’s mission, vision and values and how you have anchored them on all levels of the organization?
+What were Yara’s mission, vision and values and how you have anchored them on all levels of the organization?

 Yara’s mission defines what we do and how we do it – it frames both our purpose and our role in the world.
 Our vision is to realize an expanded community of collaboration that works toward protecting our planet and supporting farmers.
 This collaborative community has the collective power to overcome cultural, environmental and economic barriers to create solutions that lead to a world without hunger.
 We want to create a collaborative society, and our values of ambition, curiosity, collaboration, and accountability, guide our behaviour in doing so.

 Subsequently, the values were incorporated into all relevant core global processes, such as recruitment and performance management.
-In addition, we have adapted the Yara Awards to follow our values, instead of commercial or innovation-related objectives to truly reflect our commitment to these core behaviors throughout our entire organization.
+In addition, we have adapted the Yara Awards to follow our values, instead of commercial or innovation-related objectives to truly reflect our commitment to these core behaviours throughout our entire organization.

 Our values are also integrated into our leadership programs, performance management processes, and our reward and evaluation system to ensure that our values and purpose live in every fibre of the company.